Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 But when I first heard this, I thought this formulation she used, like some say that I was the most qualified ever to run for president.

-I actually thought she was satirizing Donald Trump because that's of course his formulation that he often uses.
+I actually thought she was satirizing Donald Trump because that's, of course, his formulation that he often uses.

 He'll always say, you know, I don't know.

-I mean, a lot of people say that we did the biggest, greatest, most beautiful job could that could possibly be done.
+I mean, a lot of people say that we did the biggest, greatest, most beautiful job that could possibly be done.

-Not only did we do it, but it was beyond what anyone would have thought possible.
+People are saying they didn't think it could be done, but everyone's saying, no, not only did we do it, but it was beyond what anyone would have thought possible.

-I mean, that's what I thought quite obviously she was satirizing because she would never seriously assert nobody would, that she really is the single most qualified person ever in American history to run for the presidency.
+I mean, people are saying this is the biggest, greatest thing they've ever, I mean, that's what I thought quite obviously she was satirizing because she would never seriously assert, nobody would, that she really is the single most qualified person ever in American history to run for the presidency.

-And Kara Swisher also thought that she was making reference, sort of satirically to Donald Trump's formulation because she then brought it up several times, but it never clicked in for Kamala Harris because she actually wasn't at all intending to satirize Donald Trump.
+And Kara Swisher also thought that she was making reference sort of satirically to Donald Trump's formulation because she then brought it up several times, but it never clicked in for Kamala Harris because she actually wasn't at all intending to satirize Donald Trump.

 She was extremely serious, so much so that she didn't even catch the reference.